wmo-im/wis2box-training/documentation/docs/practical-sessions/csv2bufr-templates.en.md

 To aid the exchange of data originally stored in tabular data formats a CSV to BUFR converted has been implemented in the wis2box using the same software as for SYNOP to BUFR.

-In this session you will learn about using csv2bufr converter in the wis2box for the following built-in templates:
+In this session you will learn how to create your own mapping template for converting CSV data to BUFR.

+You will also learn about the following built-in mapping templates and how to use them:

 - **AWS** (aws-template.json) : Mapping template for converting CSV data from simplified automatic weather station file to BUFR sequence 301150, 307096"
 - **DayCLI** (daycli-template.json) : Mapping template for converting daily climate CSV data to BUFR sequence 307075

-You will also learn how to create your own mapping template for converting CSV data to BUFR.

 ## Preparation